galtza/tx-queue/README.md

     ...

     if (auto write_op = tx_write_t(_queue)) {

-        write_op.write(42); // the transation auto-invalidates on error
+        write_op.write(42); // the transation auto-invalidates on error ...

-        ...

         if (some other condition) {
             write_op.invalidate();
         }

-    }

-    // upon destruction of write_op the data is commited ...
+    } // upon destruction of write_op it is commited

+    ...
 }